marialma/covid-19-messaging/what_we_know_en.md

 ## Should I stock up on masks?
 What measures can I take?

+The typical refrain: wash your hands, don't touch your face, avoid large crowds, make sure you have your emergency kit.
+Wear a mask only if you're sick

 Masks will provide some marginal level of protection, but most people also use masks incorrectly which might lead to them actually putting themselves at greater risk.
 The value a mask provides is kind of dependent on how many sick people are actually around you.

 Additionally, there will definitely be a mask shortage for our healthcare workers, who are in constant contact with infectious particles.
 You should not hoard masks when health workers need them the most.
 It is in your best, selfish interest for those people to not get sick.
 If too many health workers get sick, it'll cripple a hospital, resulting in worse outcomes for sick people, and even less ability to control the outbreak.
+But, you should still wear a mask if you're sick, to prevent infecting anyone else.

 Many respiratory infections are actually from people with dirty hands touching their faces and inoculating themselves with pathogen.
-So, wash your hands.
+So, wash your hands and don't touch your face.

 Generally speaking, make sure you've got at least 2 weeks of food.
 You should have this anyway if you're in SF.
 It's earthquake country after all, and you should make sure you have an emergency kit.